michaelobed/rgb-switcher/README.md

 ## Why?

 My wife and I are slowly amassing some retro gaming consoles which we quite enjoy, and needed a way to connect them all to a modern TV via a [gbs-control](https://github.com/ramapcsx2/gbs-control)-based line doubler.
 Unfortunately, most solutions for this either don't support RGBS, don't support YPbPr (a must for certain consoles), are SCART-only, don't have many inputs or are ludicrously expensive!
+Worst of all, they often don't feature remote control of any kind.

 Soooo I did what any irritated engineer would do and made my own. 😂